-(Hawkeye premieres on Disney+ Wednesday November 24th.
-First two episodes screened for review.)
+( Hawkeye premieres on Disney+ Wednesday, November 24th.
+The first two episodes were screened for review.)

 Hawkeye doesn’t make for an easy review.
-Only two episodes out of six were screened in advance, and out of those the second one meanders so drastically you’d think this was a much longer series.
+Only two episodes out of six were screened in advance, and out of those, the second one meanders so drastically that you’d think this was a much longer series.

 When the show pushes ahead with full steam, it’s great fun.
 But, like other Marvel properties on the smaller format, it falls prey to spinning plates so it doesn’t risk doing something that would take away from the cinematic offerings elsewhere.

-Which is a shame, because there are moments of pure joy here that easily rival any of the bigger outings.
-An early street level view of the Battle for New York is nightmarish and riveting, exactly the kind of thing that Marvel has shown a knack for in recent years.
+This is a shame because there are moments of pure joy here that easily rival any of the bigger outings.
+An early street-level view of the Battle for New York is nightmarish and riveting, exactly the kind of thing that Marvel has shown a knack for in recent years.
 The origin story for Kate Bishop (a terrific Hailee Steinfeld) is equally one of their better efforts.
 She’s a Hawkeye fangirl to the bone, and Steinfeld plays the reckless protege to perfection.
 I want her and Florence Pugh in the same movie right away.

 The returning Jeremy Renner is equally good value.
 He’s always been one of the better parts of the galactic adventure.
 The rare straight arrow who grounds the insanity alongside Black Widow.
 Now, alone and no longer an active Avenger, Hawkeye finds himself working hard to cope with everything he’s seen.
 That everything is more than any one human should ever face, and it’s taking its toll.

-It’s a delightful mix of Christmas movie, buddy comedy, and action adventure.
-Most of the beats work really well based on the opening hours, but the action feels hit and miss.
-Certain scenes are terrific, like a ill-fated attempt at burning down Bishop’s home.
+It’s a delightful mix of Christmas movies, buddy comedies, and action-adventure romps.
+Most of the beats work well based on the opening hours, but the action feels hit-and-miss.
+Certain scenes are terrific, like an ill-fated attempt at burning down Bishop’s home.
 But both leads feel awkward in their fights, and it’s a little too clear when the stunt team takes over.

 At worst, Hawkeye will only be fun.
-That’s where Marvel is at by now.
+That’s where Marvel is at now.
 Their worst will still be hugely enjoyable and entertaining.
-But based on early promise and the easygoing scruffy charm of its leads, Hawkeye has all the potential for a (I’m so sorry for this) bullseye.
+But based on early promise and the easygoing scruffy charm of its leads, Hawkeye has all the potential for an (I’m so sorry for this) bullseye.